-Tree are listed as endangered: White-bellied (P. tricuspis), Giant (Smutsia gigantea), Indian (Manis crassicaudata)
+Three are listed as endangered: White-bellied (P. tricuspis), Giant (Smutsia gigantea), Indian (Manis crassicaudata)

 Two are listed as vulnerable: Black-bellied (Phataginus tetradactyla) and Temminck’s pangolin (S. temminckii)

-Pangolins have a highly specialised diet, relying on ants and termites for their nutrition.
+Pangolins have a highly specialized diet, relying on ants and termites for their nutrition.
 Though they are not closely related to anteaters, pangolins occupy a similar ecological niche to these animals.
 They are important for controlling insect populations; it has been reported that a single pangolin can eat upwards of 70 million insects a year.
 As such, pangolins have an important role in the control of forest termites and without them, the balance of their delicate ecosystems will tip.

 In recent years, pangolins have become a symbol of conservation.
 These unique, characterful animals have grown famous globally for their unusual looks and worthy plea; more resources and attention are being devoted to their conservation.

 Elsewhere, educational initiatives are raising awareness about pangolin conservation amongst local communities and rangers are being trained to help crack down on poaching in high-risk areas.
-Though the main aim is to stop pangolins from being taken from the wild in the first place, it is also important that rescue centres are given the training and resources necessary to rehabilitate live pangolins that have been seized from illegal traders.
+Though the main aim is to stop pangolins from being taken from the wild in the first place, it is also important that rescue centers are given the training and resources necessary to rehabilitate live pangolins that have been seized from illegal traders.